AlexV0611/AlexV0611/README.md

 # Hello, World! 👋
-I'm Alex Vallés, a dedicated professional transitioning into the exciting field of Data Science.
-My journey began after completing a bootcamp at the IT Academy in Barcelona, which ignited my passion for data.
+I'm Alex Vallés, diving into Data Science after a bootcamp at the IT Academy in Barcelona ignited my passion for data.
+Excited to learn, grow, and dive into projects in the Data Science realm!

-With a background in Account Executive and Project Management roles, I've developed a strong foundation in managing complex projects and fostering client relationships.
-As I embark on my journey into Data Science, I'm confident that these transferable skills will be instrumental in tackling data-driven challenges.

-While I'm still at the early stages of my Data Science journey, I'm eager to learn, grow, and eventually contribute to this field.
-I'm currently focusing on building my skills and creating interesting projects.
-I look forward to the journey ahead!

 - 🚀 Skills: Data Analysis, Machine Learning, Statistical Modeling, Data Visualization, Project Management
 - 🔍 I’m open to Collaboration and Opportunities!